Fix “macOS cannot verify that this app is free from malware”

 bypass macos cannot verify that this app is free from malware

-Remember, bypassing this security feature should only be done for apps that you are certain come from a trusted source.
+Remember, bypassing this feature should only be done for apps that you are certain come from a trusted source.

-If you’re looking to permanently bypass the "macOS cannot verify" warning for specific apps, you’ll need to adjust your system settings.
-This can be useful if you regularly use apps from unverified developers you trust.
+This can be useful if you regularly use apps from unidentified developers you trust.
 Here’s how you can modify the settings to allow apps that macOS cannot verify:

 1. Start by opening Finder and locating the app you want to open.